fraterrisus/walkthroughs/phantasie-1/index.md

 ### Temple of the Gods

-In order to assault the final dungeon, you're going to have to take on at least four parties of Black Knights, which means a lot of *FireFlash 4* spells.
+In order to assault the final dungeon, you're going to have to take on at least four parties of Black Knights, which means a lot of *FireFlash4* spells.
 You're going to want to have a number of Magic potions in your inventory to replenish Power; try running the Crypt inside the [Cathedral](#the-cathedral) repeatedly for *Magic 7* potions.
 Apart from that, I think Woodville is generally the best place to grind because of the mixture of XP, gold, and equipment from the encounters you'll find there.
 You may pick up Giant Shields off the street, and once you're comfortable fighting High Demons you can clear the blind alley for God Knives for anyone who can wield one.
 Plus there's the Minor Deity to knock over if you're feeling brave.

 Ready?
 Okay, deep breath.